Fall Protection Strategies for AllMetal Standing Seam Roofs

 On 24-gauge steel panels, all SSRA products are compatible with a non-penetrating, OSHA-compliant fall protection setup that minimizes risk and maximizes efficiency on the roof.

-The SSRA1 Seam Anchor clamps directly onto the raised seam, using hardened set screws to grip the panel without damaging it.
-This anchor body is solid aluminum.
-It features a patented shape that conforms to most standing seam profiles—including the 1-3/4" Snap-Loc panel—making it one of the most versatile anchors on the market.
+• The SSRA1 Seam Anchor clamps directly onto the raised seam using stainless steel set screws to grip the panel without damaging it.
+This anchor body is solid aluminum; it features a patented shape that conforms to most standing seam profiles.

-The SSRA2 Adjustable Roof Jack Adapters mount onto the SSRA1 anchors to support 10-foot wooden walkboards, providing stable, level walkways for workers across steep or slippery metal surfaces.
-These adapters include slotted channels that can be adjusted for different seam heights or pitches, allowing for a customized and level working platform across the roof.
+• The SSRA2 Adjustable Roof Jack Adapters mount to the SSRA1 anchors to support 10-foot wooden walkboards, providing stable, level walkways for workers across steep or slippery metal surfaces.
+These adapters include slotted channels that can be adjusted for different seam heights or pitches, providing a customized, level working platform across the roof.

-Workers can install the SSRA3 Anchor Plates on top of the SSRA1 anchors to enable horizontal movement while remaining tied off.
-These plates act as endpoints for 100-foot temporary horizontal lifelines, allowing multiple workers to navigate the roof ridge or panel runs without disconnecting from their fall arrest system.
+• Workers can install SSRA3 Anchor Plates on top of SSRA1 anchors to allow horizontal movement while remaining tied off.
+These plates act as endpoints for SSRA HLL100-foot temporary horizontal lifelines, allowing multiple workers to navigate the roof ridge or panel runs without disconnecting from their fall arrest system.

-For panels made from 26 gauge steel or other substrates like aluminum or copper, the Ridge Pro Steep Assist Anchor is the preferred fall protection solution.
-This anchor system hooks over the peak of 6/12 to 12/12 roofs, giving the user a secure and stable tie-off point from the ladder to the roof's highest point and back down again.
-It's lightweight, easy to set up, and doesn't rely on seam clamping—making it ideal for thinner or softer metal roofing materials.
+• For panels made from 26-gauge steel or other substrates like aluminum or copper, the Ridge Pro Steep Assist Anchor is the preferred fall protection solution.
+This anchor system hooks over the peak of 6:12 to 12:12 roofs; it provides a secure, stable tie-off point from the ladder to the roof's highest point and back down again.
+It is lightweight, easy to set up, and does not rely on seam clamping.

-The 1-1/2" Mechanical Lock Standing Seam Panel from AllMetal Roofing & Siding is a Florida-exclusive offering crafted from .032 and .040 gauge aluminum.
-This panel is roll-formed in a consistent 16" width.
-It features a mechanically seamed profile that delivers exceptional strength and weathertight performance, even under harsh coastal conditions.
+The 1-1/2-inch Mechanical Lock Standing Seam Panel from AllMetal Roofing & Siding is a Florida-exclusive offering, crafted from .032- and .040-gauge aluminum.
+This panel is roll-formed in a consistent 16-inch width; it features a mechanically seamed profile that delivers exceptional strength and weathertight performance, even under harsh coastal conditions.
 Designed with durability in mind, this panel is ideal for high-end residential or commercial builds along the Gulf Coast, where aluminum's corrosion resistance is essential.
 See the Roof Anchor Compatibility Chart for AllMetal Roofing & Siding 1-1/2-Inch Mechanical Lock Standing Seam Panels.

 The mechanical lock seam adds structural integrity and is often chosen for projects exposed to high wind uplift, heavy rains, or salt air—making this a panel built for resilience.
 At the same time, the aluminum substrate offers excellent longevity but limits compatibility with many traditional fall protection anchors.